zalasimas/Calculator/README.md

 To open the application go to \build\Debug and open Calculator.exe

 There were problems compiling the gtest, so I created a separate folder with self-contained build system, and at the moment I think everything is fine with it.
+Tests are stored in Calculatortest/test.

 I used Cmake for the build configuration.
 If you want to load and open the project, I think Cmake should reparse and configure it again.